When you wish to re-use someone else's work, you may find it helpful to ask yourself these questions:

 Be aware that the University of York does not currently hold any institution-wide licences for screening films or playing music for leisure or business activities.
 The relevant licensing agencies offer a range of single-use or site-specific payment options.

-Broadcasters' websites are likely to offer their own guidelines: for example Can I use BBC material?
+Broadcasters' websites are likely to offer their own guidelines: for example Can I use BBC content or material?

 Briefings from the UK Intellectual Property Office outline the permissions necessary for the performance or broadcast of other people's music: